-As of 2018, the Greater Sydney area had over 800,000 units according to CoreLogic.
-This may seem like an intimidatingly large number of apartments at first, but you’ll be able to quickly whittle that number down by drawing up a checklist based on what you’re looking for in an apartment.
+There may seem like there’s an intimidatingly large number of apartments to choose from in the Greater Sydney area.
+However, drawing up a checklist of what you would like in an apartment could help you to narrow down your choices.
 Here are some key considerations you may want to keep in mind when deciding whether a Sydney apartment is right for you and, if so, what you want in one.

 Where in Sydney should you buy an apartment?

-These were the top 10 ranking suburbs in Sydney according to the index.
+These were the top 10 ranking suburbs in Sydney at the time of writing, according to the index.

 - Surry Hills – 85

 - Pyrmont-Ultimo – 83